 MSP's Travel Confidently MSP program continues to support the recovery of air travel.
-Health safety measures include robust facility cleaning and disease prevention operations, which earned MSP accreditations for the second year in a row in 2021 from the GBAC STARTM program and the Airport Health Accreditation program.
+Health safety measures include robust facility cleaning and disease prevention operations, which earned MSP accreditations for the second year in a row from the American Association of Airport Executives and Global Biorisk Advisory Council STAR Facility Accreditation program, as well as the Airport Council International Airport Health Accreditation Program.